Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/README.md

 # Introduction
 #### Clean Architecture with DevSecOps is the showcase project to present best DevSevOps practices together with Clean Architecture patterns for building ASP .NET Core Web APIs hosted on Microsoft Azure cloud.

-I would like to start with great sentence from Gerald Weinberg:
+I would like to start with a great sentence from Gerald Weinberg:

 *"If builders built buildings the way programmers wrote programs, then the first woodpecker that came along would destroy civilization."*

 This is so true and still actual.
-Nowadays it is not only about the software development but also about the whole strategy related with managing application lifecycle together with security.
+Nowadays it is not only about software development but also about the whole strategy related to managing the application lifecycle together with security.
 The era of monolithic IT projects where changes were applied occasionally after release is history now.
 It does not matter if we are talking about projects in the cloud or on-premise.
-There is one goal: manage solution efficiently and shorten the time spent on management and changes implementation together with deployment.
+There is one goal: manage solutions efficiently and shorten the time spent on management and changes implementation together with deployment.

 **This is why developers should architect and design software solutions with maintainability in mind.**

-This is why I decided to create this content - to present how software development is strognly related to DevOps and security (which is called DevSevOps).
+This is why I decided to create this content - to present how software development is strongly related to DevOps and security (which is called DevSevOps).
 I collected information from many different great sources which I listed in each section of this article.
-I am using Azure DevOps as a tool to maintain best DevOps practices.
+I am using Azure DevOps as a tool to maintain the best DevOps practices.
 I hope you will find it helpful and interesting.
 Source code for the Web API application and Azure ARM templates is available [here in this repository](https://github.com/Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/tree/master/src).

 *If you like this content, please give it a star!*